Providing practical support

 Coping as a carer

 If you’ve never been around someone who is dying before, you may be afraid of what will happen.
-Learning about what might happen can help you feel less frightened and confused, and allow you to prepare for the emotional and physical changes ahead.
+Learning what to expect can help you feel less frightened and confused, and allow you to plan ways to manage the emotional and physical challenges ahead.

 Providing emotional support

 A life-limiting illness offers you time to say goodbye.
-You can encourage the person dying to share their feelings, and you can share your own in return.
-You can tell them what they mean to you, and how you might remember them.
+You can encourage the person who is dying to share their feelings, and you can share your own in return.
+You can tell them what they mean to you and how you might remember them.

 When you don't know what to say

 People often wonder what they should say to a person who is dying.
 It’s understandable that you don’t know what to say – what you feel might be so complex that it’s hard to find the right words, or any words at all.

-- Try to treat someone who is dying as normally as possible, and chat about what’s happening in your life.
+- Try to treat someone who is dying as normally as possible and chat about what’s happening in your life.
 This makes it clear that they’re still a part of your life.

 - Apologise if you think you’ve said the wrong thing.